tinrupcic5/b-logger/README.md

 - Log Types: Add, edit, or remove different types of logs
   - Each log type can track its own completion status
-  - Example: Q, Jira, GitHub, etc.
+  - Example: other, Jira, GitHub, etc.
   - Custom prefixes for each type
 - Sprint Configuration: Set sprint start date and duration